Zyron-Official/FileTree/README.md

 val fileTree = FileTree(this, "/storage/emulated/0")
 ```

-**2. Load the Tree:** Call the `loadFileTree()` method to load the initial file tree structure.
+**2. Load the FileTree:** Call the `loadFileTree()` method to load the initial file tree structure.
 This will load the root directory and its immediate children:

 ```kotlin
 fileTree.loadFileTree()